egXcoder/Study-Repository/database/parts/postgres/mvcc.md

 Tip:if you have many indexes on a table, and you are doing updates even for not indexed column. you are going to touch all indexes which is bad and unncessary unless you enable (heap only update)

 Tip: because updating records is essentially adding data, postgres tends to always grow file size. vacuum try to oppose that by keeping size reusable as best as it can

+### Q: Update a row in postgres, does that touch all indexes?
+yes, Every index that includes a column affected by the update must also be updated.

+Even indexes not affected by the updated columns still store pointers to the row, so PostgreSQL needs to add a new entry pointing to the new tuple.

+Old index entries pointing to the old tuple remain until vacuum cleans them up.

+Tip: PostgreSQL 13+ has HOT updates (Heap-Only Tuple updates): If an UPDATE does not change indexed columns, PostgreSQL can sometimes avoid touching the indexes, writing only a new tuple in the heap.
+This improves performance significantly for updates that modify non-indexed columns.